jwshii/jwshii.github.io/index.md

 ### <span style="color:gray">Other</span>

-In the summer of 2019, I was a junior staff member at the [Hampshire College Summer Studies in Mathematics](https://hcssim.org/), a program for high school students.
+I was a junior staff member in 2019 at the [Hampshire College Summer Studies in Mathematics](https://hcssim.org/), a program for high school students.
 I taught classes on group theory and linear algebra.